jrieke/readme-template/README.md

 PRs are welcome!
 If you want to work on any of these things, please open an issue to coordinate.

 - [ ] List a few things you want to do
-- [ ] The idea is to give people an idea of where you are headed, so they can easily help you if they have time
+- [ ] The idea is to let people know where you are headed, so they can see if they want to help you
 - [x] ~~If an item is done, you can strike it through, so people know you already worked on it~~